 • Micah Smith (they/he), Member of the Program Planning Sub-Committee and Co-Manager of Unity House.

 To make this conference a reality, the Office of Diversity, Equity, and Inclusion at Kenyon relies upon a number of on-campus and community co-sponsors, who either 1) assist with various aspects of this conference or 2) provide useful resources to it.

-On-campus sponsors for this conference include the following departments, groups, and organizations from Kenyon College: Ace Space and Aro Place (ASAP), the Crozier Center for Women; Gender Group; the Kenyon College Bookstore; the LGBTQ+ Advisory Committee; the Office of Student Accessibility and Support Services; oSTEM at Kenyon; QDubs; QTPOC at Kenyon; Queer Masculinities Society; Unity House; and the Women's and Gender Studies Program.
+Our campus co-sponsors include the following departments, groups, and organizations from Kenyon College: Ace Space and Aro Place (ASAP), the Crozier Center for Women; Gender Group; the Kenyon College Bookstore; the LGBTQ+ Advisory Committee; the Office of Student Accessibility and Support Services; oSTEM at Kenyon; QDubs; QTPOC at Kenyon; Queer Masculinities Society; Unity House; and the Women's and Gender Studies Program.

-Our community co-sponsors, who are providing services, support, and/or other contributions to this conference and its attendees, include the following: Ace and Aro Alliance of Central Ohio; the Equitas Health Institute; Gilead; GLSEN Central Ohio; I Am Not a Virus; the Newark Ohio Pride Coalition; and Trans Ohio.
+Our community co-sponsors, who are providing services, support, and/or other contributions to this conference and its attendees, include the following: Ace and Aro Alliance of Central Ohio, Equality Ohio, the Equitas Health Institute, Gender YOUphoria, GLSEN Central Ohio, #IAmNotAVirus, the Newark Ohio Pride Coalition, Trans Ohio.

 Funding for this conference is provided in-part by the Kenyon College Community Development Fund and the Student LGBTQ+ Diversity Fund.